-Are you looking for the most magical time of the year to visit Venice?
-Well look no further than “Carnevale” season!
-This is the time (February/March) of year when a wintry Venice comes alive with magic and mystery all in an effort to have maximum fun before Lent starts.
-Here are 9 ways to enjoy “Carnevale” in Venice:
+Are you looking for one of the most magical times of the year to visit Venice?
+Well look no further than Carnevale season!
+This is the time (February/March) of year when Venice comes alive with magic and mystery.
+Here are a few tips to enjoy Carnevale in Venice:

-- Learn the secrets of Venice’s “Carnevale” with a special walking tour.
-Follow in the steps of adventurer Giacomo Casanova’s 18th century Venice “Carnevale”.
-A guide will immerse you in the history of “Carnevale” as well as the use of masks and how they are made.
-The tour ends with a hot cappuccino and a typical Italian carnival pastry, frittelle.
+- Learn the secrets of Venice’s Carnevale with a special walking tour.
+Follow in the steps of adventurer Giacomo Casanova’s 18th century Venice Carnevale.
+A guide will immerse you in the history of Carnevale as well as the use of masks and how they are made.
+The tour ends with a cappuccino and a typical Italian carnival pastry, frittelle.

 - The final week of Carnevale is the busiest time to visit, but festivities are happening long before Fat Tuesday.
-If you don’t mind missing the biggest festivals, you’ll save some money by visiting during the first week of celebrations.
+If you don’t mind missing the biggest events, you’ll save some money by visiting during the first week of the celebrations.

 - Enjoy a Vivaldi Concert: A journey back to 18th century Venice isn’t complete without discovering the music from the times when Venice was the pleasure capital of the world.
 Venetian-born Antonio Vivaldi, is recognized today as one of the greatest Baroque composers.
 Even Bach studied with Vivaldi and his musical influence spread far and wide.
-Though Vivaldi concerts are also a quintessential Venetian experience you can attend any time of the year, there’s special Carnival Vivaldi concerts during the Carnival period.
-The special Carnival concert takes place in the sumptuously decorated Salone Capitolare, where you’ll most certainly feel as though you’re at the official Venice Carnival dinner show and ball, but again minus the extravagant price tag.
-The concert lasts about 90 minutes, and it’s another excellent way to spend an evening after dinner in Venice.
-The I Musici Veneziani Carnival Concert is only available during the Carnival period.
-A Vivaldi concert is a wonderful cultural way to experience for any time you’re visiting Venice.
+Though Vivaldi concerts are also a quintessential Venetian experience you can attend any time of the year.

 If you would like a complete Venice Carnival experience, with the activities above for your very own small group of friends or family, contact me

-Today, the Carnival in Venice is an alluring festival that pulls in thousands of spectators; a tradition that casts its spell on whoever crosses its path.
-Escape from the mundane everyday life and immerse yourself in the fantasy of this amazing festival!
-Women sashaying in exquisite gowns and men clad in clever disguises.
+Today, the Carnival in Venice is a captivating festival, a tradition that casts its spell on whoever crosses its path.
+Escape from everyday life and immerse yourself in the fantasy of this amazing festival!

 VENETIAN FRITTELLE FOR CARNIVAL RECIPE